status-im/help.status.im/docs/en/status-communities/set-up-a-view-only-channel.md

   - navigation
 ---

-# Set a view-only channel
+# Set up a view-only channel

-!!! tip ""
+!!! note ""
-    Currently, you can only set a view-only channel using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].
+    Currently, you can only set up a view-only channel using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].

 In a view-only channel, everyone with access can view the conversation, but they can't respond or write in the channel.
-The community owner or admin can designate certain people or groups to write in the view-only channel.
+The community [owner or admin][permissions-by-role-in-status-communities] can designate certain people or groups to write in the view-only channel.

 !!! note
-    Members with access to the channel can still [react][react-and-reply-to-messages] on the channel's messages.
+    Members with view-only access to the channel can still [react][react-and-reply-to-messages] on the channel's messages.

+To learn how to use read-only channels in your community, check out [About view-only channels][about-view-only-channels].

 ## What to expect

-- You can configure view-only permissions in a channel using token-based permissions or without tokens.
-The result is the same in both cases.
-- When using tokens, you can use different types of tokens, including X, X, and ENS names.
-To easy the view-only managmeent, mint your own community token and assign the token to the people you want to grant view
 - Community owners and admins can always view and write in the community channels, irrespective of the view-only permissions.
-- After you configure the permissions, they take effect immediately.
+- You can configure view-only channels with or without tokens.
+Using tokens requires more steps, but provides more options.
+For example, [minting][mint-tokens-for-your-community] and [airdropping][how-to-airdrop-tokens-in-status] tokens can incentivize community engagement.
+- When using tokens, [mint a community token][mint-tokens-for-your-community] and share the token with everyone you want to have view-only access.
+- Once you set up the view-only permission, only members who meet its criteria can access the channel.
+However, their access is limited to read-only.
+- Owners can set up [additional post permissions](#grant-someone-post-permissions-in-a-view-only-channel) in read-only channels for specific members.

 ## Set up a view-only channel without tokens

 Using channel permissions, you can set up a view-only channel without tokens.

-set view and write permissions for community owners and admins
+=== "Desktop"

+    1. From the navigation sidebar, click your community.
+    1. On top of the channels sidebar, click your community logo and then, click **Permissions**.
+    1. Click **Add permission**.
+    1. Turn off the `Who holds` to disable the token requirement.
+    1. For the `Is allowed to` variable, select :desktop-read: **View only**.
+    1. For the `In` variable, select the channel you want to set as read-only.
+    1. Click **Create permission**.

+## Set up a view-only channel with token-based permissions

+Depending on your community's needs, you may want the view-only channel permission linked to a token.
+You can use an existing token (such as SNT or DAI, for example), or [a token you mint][mint-tokens-for-your-community] for the community.

+If you mint a [collectible][collectibles-your-quick-start-guide] to manage the view-only access, enable the `Non-transferable (Soulbound)` and `Remotely-destruct` options to maintain control of who has view-only access to the channel.
+For more information, check out the [available collectible options][set-up-collectible-options].

 === "Desktop"